nkrapivin/NekoPresence/README.md

 Simply import extension package into your project and then refer to NekoPresence wiki for more information https://github.com/nkrapivin/NekoPresence/wiki

 ## Building NekoPresence
-I provide pre-compiled versions of NekoPresence for Windows and 64-bit Linux for GameMaker Studio 2.
+I provide pre-compiled versions of NekoPresence for Windows and 32/64-bit Linux (tested on Ubuntu).

 But in some rare cases you may want to build this extension yourself.